 Personal Conduct Туре Policy Tobacco Free Workplace Williamson County is a tobacco free workplace.
 The use of tobacco and non-tobacco products such as vapor, e-cigarettes and the use of chewing tobacco or like products is prohibited on all Williamson County premises.
-Employees who violate this policy are subject to appropriate disciplinary action up to an including termination of employment.
-Drug and Alcohol Testing Policy Williamson County is committed to a safe workplace.
-In compliance with Federal and State laws pre-employment, random and post-accident (or near accident) drug and/or alcohol testing may be required for potential or current employees in positions that are mandated by law.
-Additionally, drug and/or alcohol testing may be required for positions identified as safety sensitive or for reasonable suspicion.
-Reasonable suspicion includes the report of observation of drug/alcohol use or the suspicion of such, determined by the employee's supervisor.
-The supervisor must then consult with the Human Resources Department.
-Refusal Refusal to submit to a drug test may result in immediate termination of employment Positive Results Employees with a positive test result may be subject to immediate termination, if determined appropriate based on factors related to the matter (i.e. safety concerns, job performance, etc.) Pre- Employment An applicant with a confirmed positive drug/alcohol test will not be hired and cannot be considered for employment for a period of one year after the confirmed positive result.
-Random First Offense - An employee with a confirmed random positive drug/alcohol test will be required to attend drug/alcohol counseling/treatment at their own expense and provide documentation of completion.
+Employees who violate this policy are subject to appropriate disciplinary action up to an including termination of employment. pre-employment required for pote and/or alcohol to suspicion.
+Reaso ty is committed to a safe workplace.
+In compliance with Federal and State laws, random and post-accident (or near accident) drug and/or alcohol testing may be ential or current employees in positions that are mandated by law.
+Additionally, drug esting may be required for positions identified as safety sensitive or for reasonable nable suspicion includes the report of observation of drug/alcohol use or the suspicion ned by the employee's supervisor.
+The supervisor must then consult with the Human trment.
+Refusal Refusal to submit to a drug test may result in immediate termination of employment Positive Results Employed es with a positive test result may be subject to immediate termination, if determined appropriate based on factors related to the matter (i.e. safety concerns, job performance, etc.) Pre- Employment An applicant with a confirmed positive drug/alcohol test will not be hired and cannot be considered for employment for a period of one year after the confirmed positive result.
+Drug and Alcohol Testing Policy Random First Offense - An employee with a confirmed random positive drug/alcohol test will be required to attend drug/alcohol counseling/treatment at their own expense and provide documentation of completion.
 Failure to attend and complete counseling/treatment will result in immediate termination of employment.
 Once documentation is provided a determination of continued employment will be made by the Department and Human Resources.
 Subsequent Offenses - Any employee with a confirmed random positive drug/alcohol test will be subject to random testing on a frequent basis if re-instated after initial completion of treatment.
 Further positive test results will result in immediate termination.
 Post-Accident/Near Accident - Any employee with a confirmed post-accident drug/alcohol test will be terminated immediately.
 Reasonable Suspicion First Offense - An employee with a confirmed reasonable suspicion positive drug/alcohol test will be required to attend drug/alcohol counseling/treatment at their own expense and provide documentation of completion.
 Failure to attend and complete counseling/treatment will result in immediate termination of employment.
 Once documentation in provided a determination of continued employment will be made by the Department and Human Resources.
 Subsequent Offenses - Any employee with a confirmed reasonable suspicion positive drug/alcohol test will be subject to random testing on a frequent basis if re-instated after initial completion of treatment.
 Further positive test results will result in immediate termination.
 If an employee feels that they may have a drug or alcohol problem, they may contact Human Resources or the Employee Assistance Program for information on available resources.